lf1-io/padl/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Issue: 🛰️ Feature request
+name: "Issue: 🛰️ Feature request"
 about: Suggest an idea for this project
 title: ''
 labels: enhancement